-COMPLAINT FORM
+COMPLAINT FORM (Discrimination, Anti-Bullying, and Anti-Harassment)

-(Discrimination, Anti-Bullying, and Anti-Harassment) Date of complaint: • INam e of Complainant: your ident you filling out this form for self or someone else (please ify the individual if you are nitting on behalf of someone belie haras or what entity do you ve discriminated against, ssed, or bullied you (or eone else)? and place of alleged ent(s): Nam es of any witnesses (if any): Natu re of discrimination, harassmer nt, or bullying alleged (check all that apply): Age Physical Attribute Sex Disability Physical/Mental Ability Sexual Orientation Familial Status Political Belief Socio-economic Background Gender Identity Political Party Preference Other - Please Specify: Marital Status Race/Color 1 National Origin/Ethnic Background/Ancestry Religion/Creed been e space below, please describe discriminated against, harassed s if necessary. l, or bullied.
-Please be as specific eve that you or someone else has c as possible and attach additional I agree that all of the information on this form is accurate and true to the best of my knowledge.
-Sign ature: Da te:
+Date of complaint:

+Name of Complainant:

+Are you filling out this form for yourself or someone else (please identify the individual if you are submitting on behalf of someone else):

+Who or what entity do you believe discriminated against, harassed, or bullied you (or someone else)?

+Date and place of alleged incident(s):

+Names of any witnesses (if any):

+Nature of discrimination, harassment, or bullying alleged (check all that apply):

+, 11 57

+Age Physical Attribute Sex

+Disability Physical/Mental Ability Sexual Orientation

+Familial Status Political Belief Socio-economic Background

+Gender Identity Political Party Preference Other - Please Specify:

+Marital Status Race/Color

+National Origin/Ethnic

+Background/Ancestry Religion/Creed

+In the space below, please describe what happened and why you believe that you or someone else has been discriminated against, harassed, or bullied.
+Please be as specific as possible and attach additional pages if necessary.

+I agree that all of the information on this form is accurate and true to the best of my knowledge.